zkutalik/ssimp_software/docu/manual_ssimp.md

 ## Minimal example
 [//]: -------------------------------
-The minimal requirements are: (1) GWAS summary statistics file with at least a SNP id, Z, reference alleles and risk alleles, and (2) the path to the reference panel.
+The minimal requirements are: (1) GWAS summary statistics stored in a text file with at least the following columns SNP id, Z-statistic, reference allele and risk allele and at least one row, and (2) the path to the reference panel.

-`../bin/ssimp --gwas ../data/gwas1.txt --ref ../ref/small.vcf.sample.vcf` will generate a `gwas1.imp.log` file and a `gwas1.imp.out` file.
+`../bin/ssimp --gwas ../data/my_gwas.txt --ref ../ref/my_reference_panel.vcf` will generate a file `imputation.txt`, containing the imputation, and a log file called `output.actual`.

+If instead of Z-statistics a P is provided, it needs go be accompagnied by an effect size (the P-value will be turned into a Z-statistics, and therefore needs a negative sign if the effect size is negative too).

 ## Arguments